Full Form of RBI – Reserve Bank of India

 The following are the main functions of the Reserve Bank of India:

-- Supervision and regulation of banking as well as non-banking financial institutions where the RBI sets the different parameters within which these institutions have to function and issues policy and guidelines in order to protect the interest of the investors along with providing the banking services to the public in an efficient and cost-effective manner.
+- Supervision and regulation of banking and non-banking financial institutions where the RBI sets the different parameters within which these institutions have to function and issues policy and guidelines to protect the interest of the investors along with providing the banking services to the public efficiently and cost-effectively.

-- It is the issuer of the currency in the country as it is issued the currency and coins in the market and also destroys or exchanges currencies that it founds to be unfit for circulation in the economy.
+- It is the currency issuer in the country as it issues the currency and coins in the market.
+It also destroys or exchanges currencies that it finds unfit for circulation in the economy.

-- It performs the function of the development of the economy by promoting national banking and the financial objectives and ensuring that a sufficient amount of credit is available for productive economic sectors.
+- It develops the economy by promoting national banking and financial objectives and ensuring that a sufficient amount of credit is available for productive economic sectors.

-- It regulates and supervises the system of the payment and its settlement.
+- It regulates and supervises the system of payment and its settlement.

 Structure of RBI

-The Reserve Bank of India is managed by the central board of directors and it comprises of the official and non-official directors.
-The central board of directors is appointed by the government of India for the term of the four years.
+The Central Board of Directors manages the Reserve Bank of India, comprising the official and non-official directors.
+The government of India appoints the Central Board of Directors for the term of four years.
 The official director includes the governor and the deputy governors.
-Also, there are four other directors in the RBI appointed from the local boards.
-Apart from the post of the governor and the deputy governor, another post in the RBI includes the Principle chief general manager, the Chief General Managers, the General Managers, the Deputy General Managers, the Assistant General Managers, the Managers, the Assistant Managers, and the other support staff.
+Also, appointed four other directors in the RBI from the local boards.
+Apart from the post of the governor and the deputy governor, other posts in the RBI include the Principal Chief General Manager, the Chief General Managers, the General Managers, the Deputy General Managers, the Assistant General Managers, the Managers, the Assistant Managers, and the other support staff.

 RBI is the abbreviation used for the Reserve Bank of India.
-As the name implies, It is the central bank of India which began its operation on April 01, 1935.
-The primary objective of the Reserve bank of India is top regulates the different banking functions in the country with the focus on regulating the currency flow and credit system in the economy and conducting consolidated supervision of the financial sector of the country.
-It is managed by the central board of directors which comprises of the official and non-official directors.
+As the name implies, India’s Central Bank began its operation on April 01, 1935.
+The primary objective of the Reserve bank of India is to top-regulate the different banking functions in the country, focusing on regulating the currency flow and credit system in the economy and conducting consolidated supervision of the country’s financial sector.
+The Central Board of Directors manages it, comprising the official and non-official directors.

-This has been a guide to the Full Form of RBI i.e (Reserve Bank of India).
-Here we discuss the history and functions of RBI with their objectives, and structure.
-You may also have a look at the following articles-
+This article is a guide to the Full Form of RBI, i.e. (Reserve Bank of India).
+Here, we discuss the history and functions of RBI with their objectives and structure.
+You may also have a look at the following articles: –